matteocorti/check_ssl_cert/README.md

    -h,--help,-?                    this help message
-      --http-use-get               use GET instead of HEAD (default) for the HTTP related checks
+      --http-use-get               use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              pattern to match the issuer of the certificate
       --ignore-altnames            ignores alternative names when matching
                                    pattern specified in -n (or the host name) --ignore-connection-problems [state] in case of connection problems